-I believe having a good working relationship with my clients is vital to producing good work product, and of course I also like to make sure I enjoy the projects I work on, and that the collaboration process runs smoothly for everyone involved.
+I believe that having a good working relationship with my clients is vital to producing good work product.
+But more importantly, I like to make sure I enjoy the projects I work on, and that the collaboration process runs smoothly for everyone involved.

 You can hear what my past clients have said about collaborating with me here